Angel780-jpg/Community-Free-Resources-for-Devs/README.md

 # How to Contribute

-Option 1: Add a new resource (the easiest and most common way to start)
+Add a new resource (the easiest and most common way to start)

 1.-Click the Fork button (top right) — this creates your own copy of the project.